Andrea Leadsom: Early parliamentary career (2010–2013)

-Leadsom was selected to stand as the parliamentary candidate in the newly-created South Northamptonshire constituency in June 2006.
-In 2009, ConservativeHome said that she was "defending a notional Conservative majority of 11,356."
-At the 2010 general election in May, Leadsom was elected with a majority of more than 20,000.
+Leadsom was selected as the prospective parliamentary candidate in South Northamptonshire in June 2006.
+At the 2010 general election, Leadsom was elected as MP for South Northamptonshire with 55.2% of the vote and a majority of 20,478.
 On entering the House of Commons she was elected as a member of the Treasury Select Committee.
-She made her maiden speech on 22 June 2010 during the budget debate, when she spoke of restoring health to the financial sector, drawing from personal experience in financial regulation, particularly with Barings Bank.
+She made her maiden speech on 22 June 2010, when she spoke of restoring health to the financial sector, drawing from personal experience in financial regulation, particularly with Barings Bank.

-Leadsom campaigned for EU reform.
-In September 2011, she co-founded the Fresh Start Project with Conservative MPs Chris Heaton-Harris and George Eustice to "research and build support for realistic and far-reaching proposals for reforming the EU".
+In September 2011, she co-founded the Fresh Start Project with fellow Conservative MPs Chris Heaton-Harris and George Eustice to "research and build support for realistic and far-reaching proposals for reforming the EU".
 On 25 October 2011, Leadsom was one of 81 Conservative MPs to defy the party whip and vote in favour of holding a referendum on the UK's membership of the European Union.
 This led to a sharp ruction with the Chancellor of the Exchequer, George Osborne, at the time, which she denies.
-In May 2012 she advocated for the removal of the minimum wage, maternity leave, unfair dismissal legislation and pensions from British workers.
+In May 2012 she advocated for the removal of minimum wage, maternity leave, unfair dismissal legislation and pensions from British workers.